Sugar Coating|Stages of Sugar Coating

 Sugar coating is a complex process and it mainly depends upon the skills and experience of the operator or person who is performing the sugar coating operation.

-In contrast to the film coating where most of the coating parameters are controlled by automatic system,in sugar coating mostly conventional method is used where all steps are carried out manually and following are determined by operator
+In contrast to film coating where most of the coating parameters are controlled by an automatic system,in sugar coating mostly conventional method is used where all steps are carried out manually and the following are determined by the operator

 • How much solution is applied in a single coat?